FinlyWealth/mds-finly-search/README.md

     MLFLOW_TRACKING_URI=http://35.209.59.178:8591
     ```

+2. Ensure you've been granted access to Google Cloud from the repo admin and then install Google Cloud CLI for your platform: https://cloud.google.com/sdk/docs/install-sdk

-2. To setup the proxy connection:
+3. To setup the proxy connection:

     ```{bash}
     # If running for the first time, this will setup and run the proxy